Koromix/rygel/web/rekkord.org/pages/hooks.md

 ## Post-save

-These hooks run after a snapshot been created by `rekkord save`.
+These hooks run after a snapshot been created by `rekkord save`, successfully or not.

 Set the directory where post-save hook commands exist with `PostSaveDirectory` in the `Hooks` section of the config file, as shown in the example below: